KPeng9510/MASS/README.md

 ## Label Densification

-The tools for generating dense top-view label through multi-scene aggregating and top-view projection is in label processing tools.
+Nuscenes tools: The tools for generating dense top-view label through multi-scene aggregating and top-view projection is in label processing tools.
 The lidaeseg_annotools.py maps nuScenes classes to desired class index in MASS.
 Then lidar_seg_label_cating.py will concate the semantic segmentation label for each LiDAR point. ego.py is leveraged for multi-frame lidar densification using the ego pose given by nuScenes. gt_img.py gives the color map and visualize the prediction/label.

 ## Visibility Map Generation